January 2026 Volunteer News & Updates

 Sign up to answer residents’ garden questions from home through the Arboretum’s Yard & Garden hotline.
 These are excellent opportunities to volunteer remotely and build your garden knowledge at your own pace.

-Mark Your Calendars now – 2026 Plant Sale: 5/16
+Mark Your Calendars Now – 2026 Plant Sale: 5/16

 The 2026 RCMG Plant Sale is scheduled for May 16.
-Volunteers are needed for set-up on May 14-15 for and for the sale day.
+Volunteers are needed for set-up on May 14-15 and for the sale day.
 Find out how you can get involved right away.

 You can also sign up to grow plants from seeds.
-The tabs on the linked page will give you options for natives, tomatoes, vegetables and herbs.
+The tabs on the linked page will give you options for natives, tomatoes, vegetables, and herbs.
 You can also donate houseplants!

 Education Opportunities